JuliaLang/julia/doc/manual/conversion-and-promotion.rst

     julia> convert(Float, "foo")
     no method convert(Type{Float},ASCIIString)

-Some languages consider parsing strings as a numbers or formatting numbers as a strings to be conversions (many dynamic languages will even perform conversion for you automatically), however Julia does not: even though some strings can be parsed as numbers, most strings are not valid representations of numbers, and only a very limited subset of them are.
+Some languages consider parsing strings as numbers or formatting numbers as strings to be conversions (many dynamic languages will even perform conversion for you automatically), however Julia does not: even though some strings can be parsed as numbers, most strings are not valid representations of numbers, and only a very limited subset of them are.